 First lets join the debate about ASHP vs GSHP by comparing the COPs of both across the season.

-The ASHP operates in a wide range between the red line (day time running) and the blue line (night time running).
+The ASHP operates in a wide temperature range between the red line (day time running) and the blue line (night time running).
 Cold night time temperatures look pretty disastrous but warmer day time running produces consistently high COPs.
 On the black line the GSHP does without the wild swings and gently declines in performance as it sucks the heat out of the ever cooling ground.

 Day COP vs. Night COP